kubevela/kubevela/docs/en/concepts.md

 Essentially:
 - Components - deployable/provisionable entities that composed your application
-  - e.g. a Kubernetes workload, a MySQL database, or a AWS S3 bucket
+  - e.g. a Helm chart, a stateless workload, a MySQL database, or a AWS S3 bucket
 - Traits - attachable operational features per your needs
   - e.g. autoscaling rules, rollout strategies, ingress rules, sidecars, security policies etc
 - Application - full description of your application deployment assembled with components and traits